Your knuckles whiten on the wheel

 Bob Dylan, It Ain't Me, Babe (1964)

-'The Bible of existentialism', 'Being and Nothingness' by Jean-Paul Sartre (1905 - 1980), is one of the most significant philosophical works of the twentieth century.
-Sartre was a key figure in Paris in 1968.
-The central idea of the book is the opposition between objective things and human consciousness.
-Sartre argues that consciousness and thus humans themselves are essentially free.
-Thus, any attempt by an individual or a philosophical theory to believe otherwise is a form of "bad faith", a refusal to recognize what one is, namely, a being who is both facticity and transcendence:
+What is considered to be 'The Bible of Existentialism', 'Being and Nothingness' by Jean-Paul Sartre (1905 - 1980), is one of the most significant philosophical works of the twentieth century.
+Sartre, a key figure in Paris in 1968, in this work explores the opposition between objectivity and human consciousness, with Sartre proposing that consciousness - and thus, human - is essentially free.
+Therefore, any attempt by an individual or a philosophical theory to believe otherwise is a form of "bad faith", a refusal to recognize what one is, namely, a being who is both facticity and transcendence:

-Humans are born without essence and therefore existence precedes essence; humans have to create their own essence by making choices.
+This work by Sartre projects the corrupt philosophy that humans are born without essence and therefore, existence precedes essence; humans have to create their own essence by way of choice.
 Ironically, the freedom of human consciousness is experienced by humans as a burden ("Man is condemned to be free").
 Human projects, therefore, consist in the impossible attempt to become a free consciousness, such as when a person tries to become an intellectual or a parent or to play any other determinate social role.
 Because the impossibility of this attempt to become a conscious thing does not prevent humans from being irresistibly drawn to undertake it, Sartre declares that "man is a useless passion."
 In Made Of Stone, the question is posed to the listener 'Are you all alone ?
 Are you made of stone ?'.
-To do nothing is to embrace 'nothingness'; to take action is to embrace 'being' and begin to become oneself.
+To do nothing is to embrace 'nothingness'; to take action is to embrace 'being' and begin to become your true self.
 Ian's response is to 'fantasize', a common response to existential pain in Sartre's works and a step along the path of self-realisation, since it transcends and is therefore not bound by what is real.
-Made Of Stone should be seen in the context of works such as 'Being and Nothingness' and 'Iron in the Soul' (the third volume of Sartre's 'Roads to Freedom' Trilogy).
+Made Of Stone should be set in the context of works such as 'Being and Nothingness' and 'Iron in the Soul', the third volume of Sartre's 'Roads to Freedom' Trilogy.

-Made Of Stone was used during some of the road trip scenes in the 1997 American movie, 'Heaven or Vegas.'
+Made Of Stone was used during some road trip scenes in the 1997 American movie, 'Heaven or Vegas'.

-Back To The Songs Back To The Stone Roses Back To The Complete Stone Roses
+Back To The Music Back To The Stone Roses